rejetto/hfs/README.md

 - `cert` use this file for https certificate.
 Minimum to start https is to give a cert and a private_key.
 Default is none.
 - `private_key` use this file for https private key.
 Default is none.
 - `allowed_referer` you can decide what domains can link to your files.
 Wildcards supported.
 Default is any.
 - `block` a list of rules that will block connections.
-At the moment only `ip` rules are supported.
 E.g.:
     ```
     block:
       - ip: 192.168.0.90
     ```
+  Syntax supports, other than simple address, `*` as wildcard and CIDR format.
 - `plugins_config` this is a generic place where you can find/put configuration for each plugin, at least those that need configuration.
 - `custom_header` provide HTML code to be put at the top of your Frontend.
 Default is none.
 - `localhost_admin` should Admin be accessed without credentials when on localhost.
 Default is true.